SilviuBadic/tic-tac-toe-javascript/README.md

 ## Features

-1 -- The main objects of the game (my hands).
-Three buttons (left - rock, middle - paper, right - scissors). <br>
+1 -- The main 3-by-3 grid where the players successively place Xs and Os until the game ends.<br>
-2 -- The result represented by two small thumbnails.
-My choice vs. computer's choices. <br>
-3 -- The outputs represented by: a text calling the winner, a text representing competitors choices, a text that numbers the winns, losses and ties throughout the game. <br>
-4 -- Two features which add a bit of complexity to the game: Autoplay, my choices being randomly chosen by the computer.
-One reset button which resets the score whenever we press the button. <br>
+2 -- We can't start the game without pressing the Start button.
+Also, in case we want to reset the game, we can refresh the page or just press the Reset button and the tiles will be blank again. <br>
+3 -- In case we win the game, the output will show "WELL DONE HUMAN", in case the computer wins it will be displayed "WELL DONE PC", else "IT'S A TIE". <br>

 ## Lessons Learned
 Other than working with functions, I've managed to deepen my knowledge in construction Conditional Statements, creating functionalities and relations between different functions and objects.
 I've learned a bit about JSON syntax, I've put some addEventListeners to work.